ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 This opens a terminal in a web-browser that you can use in the exact same way as when logging into the cluster via SSH.

 This is a convenient way to access the clusters when you don't have access to an ssh client or do not have your ssh keys.

 ## Interactive Apps

 We have deployed a selection of common graphical programs as Interactive Apps on Open OneDemand.
-Currently, we have apps for Remote Desktop, MATLAB, Mathematica, RStudio Desktop, and Jupyter Notebook.
+Currently, we have apps for Remote Desktop, MATLAB, Mathematica, RStudio Desktop, RStudio Server, and Jupyter Notebook, etc.

 ### Remote Desktop